Hürrem Sultan: Relationship with Suleiman

 between him and Hürrem as by the fall of 1524, it was common knowledge in Constantinople that the sultan spent his nights with the same woman and did not seek other sexual partners.
-Besides, the sultan having recently lost three of his children: Mahmud and Murad and a daughter in the fall of 1521 all of a sudden must have also paid these visits to closely monitor the rearing and health of his children.
-For instance, a marginal note in a revenue register records significant sums of money paid by the sultan and his mother to a healer named Abdi Dede for Prince Mehmed's recovery from an unspecified illness.
-Indeed, by 1524, when Süleyman and Hurrem had [three] children, the ambassador Zen could comment that "the Seigneur is not lustful” and that he "remained constant to one woman".
-According to Luigi Bassano, Süleyman ignored the past custom of the sultans and did not take a succession of concubines; rather, to preserve his faithfulness to Hürrem, he married off as virgins nearly all the eligible concubines in his harem.
-While the relationship between Süleyman and Hürrem deepened through mutual devotion, love and many children, Mahidevran must have maintained a level of prestige as the mother of Süleyman's eldest surviving son.
-However, in 1526, the ambassador Bragadin reported that the sultan no longer paid any attention to the mother of his eldest son (Mahidevran), but concentrated and lavished all his love and affection on Hürrem.
-Bragadin further reported that, after Süleyman had turned away from her, Mahidevran spent all her time caring for her son who was her "whole joy".
+Besides, the sultan having recently lost three of his children – Şehzade Mahmud, Şehzade Murad and Raziye Sultan in the fall of 1521, all of a sudden – must have also paid these visits to closely monitor the rearing and health of his children.
+For instance, a marginal note in a revenue register records significant sums of money paid by the sultan and his mother to a healer named Abdi Dede for Şehzade Mehmed's recovery from an unspecified illness.
+Indeed, by 1524, when Suleiman and Hürrem had [three] children, the ambassador Zen could comment that "the Seigneur is not lustful" and that he "remained constant to one woman".
+According to Luigi Bassano, Suleiman ignored the past custom of the sultans and did not take a succession of concubines; rather, to preserve his faithfulness to Hürrem, he married off, as virgins, nearly all the eligible concubines in his harem.
+While the relationship between Suleiman and Hürrem deepened through mutual devotion, love and many children, Mahidevran must have maintained a level of prestige as the mother of Suleiman's eldest surviving son.
+However, in 1526, the ambassador Bragadin reported that the sultan no longer paid any attention to Mahidevran, but concentrated and lavished all his love and affection on Hürrem.
+Bragadin further reported that, after Suleiman had turned away from her, Mahidevran spent all her time caring for her son who was her "whole joy".

 After the birth of their first child in 1521, Suleiman scandalized the harem by renouncing all other sexual partners and marrying off the other concubines to servitors and favorites.
-Suleiman fathered at least six children by Hurrem in ten years.
+Suleiman fathered at least six children by Hürrem in ten years.